learn-co-curriculum/phase-3-active-record-associations-introduction/README.md

 Having a solid understanding of Active Record will make persisting data much easier.
 This will replace the need for a lot of the custom code we wrote in when creating ORMs.
 We’ll cover working with models, setting them up, and building associations between them.
-Over the next several lessons,we'll explain Active Record and work with through a few labs that will help reinforce these concepts.
+Over the next several lessons, we'll explain Active Record and work through a few labs that will help reinforce these concepts.